 The “pages” Einsohn refers to are manuscript pages, which are typically only 250-325 words in length.
 (Manuscript pages are double-spaced for ease of editing.)

-If you have a 25,000-word manuscript (approximately 50 single-spaced pages in Times New Roman 12-point font), editing fees can range from $150 to more than $5000!
-For a typical light to medium edit, expect to pay at least a few hundred dollars for a professional edit.
+According to the Editorial Freelancers Association, the median rate for a nonfiction copyedit is $45 per hour.
+So if you have a 25,000-word manuscript (approximately 50 single-spaced pages in a typical Word document), editing fees can range from $250 to more than $2000.
+For a light to medium edit, expect to pay at least a few hundred dollars for professional editing help.

 Editors also use style sheets to note stylistic preferences.
 For example, should there be a comma before the conjunction in the last item in a series?
-(If you were in school more than a few years ago, you may not realize this is now optional.)
+Does the author want to use "vanity caps"?
+Is it okay to end a sentence with a preposition?
+(If you were in school more than a few years ago, you may not realize this is now okay.)
+How should vertical lists be punctuated?

 3. Does the editor work on hard copy with traditional proofreaders’ marks or on electronic copy using a feature like Microsoft Word’s Track Changes?
 If the editor doesn’t know much about either of these methods, don’t expect professional results.

-One quick tidbit before you get out there and find a great editor.
+One quick tidbit before you get out there and find the right editing help for you.
 There is no consensus on how “copyeditor” should be spelled.
-CMOS (and I) spell it as one word; AP (the style guide for journalists) spells it as two (copy editor).
-Go figure!
+CMOS (and I, unless instructed otherwise) spell it as one word; AP (the style guide for journalists) spells it as two (copy editor).